musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 To achieve this, we’ll complete the following tasks:

-- **Create a data connection:**

-Store the credentials needed to securely connect to the Snowflake account, which is the source of the raw dataset.
+- **Create a data connection to store the credentials needed to securely connect to the Snowflake account, which is the source of the raw dataset.**

 {% highlight python %}
 from azure.ai.ml import MLClient